← Back to Stories

 Key details reported by multiple sources:

-- Labor’s Senate numbers increased from 29 to 30 senators following Tyrrell’s defection, but the party still lacks an overall majority
+• Labor’s Senate numbers increased from 29 to 30 senators following Tyrrell’s defection.

-- Tyrrell previously criticized Labor’s social media ban for children in 2024, calling it 'poorly thought-out,' but later downplayed her opposition, framing her move as a 'fresh start'
+• Tyrrell previously criticized Labor’s social media and vaping ban, calling it 'poorly thought-out' in 2024, but downplayed her opposition during her defection announcement.

 Points of Difference